• Paulina Lake Hot Springs is located at the north edge of the Paulina Lake

 Hot Springs Spur Trail

-A part of the Paulina Lake Trail and the shortest way to access the hot springs is a two-mile stroll along the east shore of the Paulina Lake from the trailhead at the farthest end of the Little Crater Campground.
+The shortest route to the hot springs is a two-mile trail along the east shore of Paulina Lake, starting from the far end of Little Crater Campground.

 Paulina Lake Trail

-Open: May - mid-October from sunrise to sunset
+Best time: May through mid-October from sunrise to sunset

 Activities: Soaking, hiking, boating, fishing